weatherlink/v2-api/_pages/authentication.md

 The API Signature is passed in the API request as a query parameter named `api-signature`.

-## API Signature Live Code Examples
+## API Signature Calculation Live Code Examples

 We have created some live code samples similar to Example #1 below.
 The live code sample is available in different programming languages.